 Our Best of London Walking Tour Experience with City Wonders

-Booking a tour through City Wonders is easy to do online or by phone, and we received a confirmation voucher via email with the tour information and meeting time and place.
+After we had booked this tour, we received a confirmation voucher via email with the tour information and meeting time and place.
 Laurence and I arrived around 8:15am outside the ticket office for the Tower of London.
 We were greeted by our friendly tour guide named Shabby who we quickly learned was quite the entertaining character, and we were also joined by two young coffee-toting American ladies.

 Tower of London

 The Tower of London was the start of our London walking tour with City Wonders and probably the highlight of the tour for us.
 This is one of London’s UNESCO world heritage sites and it has served as a fortress, prison, armory, Royal Mint, and place of execution among other uses during its long history.
 It currently holds the Crown Jewels which have been housed in the Tower of London for centuries.

 Our group was among the first people let into the Tower of London that morning which is a special feature of this tour.
 Shabby, our guide, did not accompany us into the fortress but gave us information about the Tower outside and then gave us tips to guide our visit inside since people had different priorities in what they wanted to see.